Flexible Spending Accounts

 Debit Card Option

 You have the option to elect a debit card as a part of your flex plan to pay for your medical and/or dependent care expenses.
 Documentation for the expense may be required, and should be saved for all debit card transactions.
+If you have a debit card presently, you need not apply for another unless you card is expired.
+Your card used for 2013-14 will be loaded again with your open enrollment fund election and will be ready to use on April 1, 2014 for the 2014-15 benefit year.

 You can start submitting requests as soon as services are provided, but eligible expenses can only be incurred on, or after, the first day of your plan year.
 You may submit reimbursement requests as frequently, or infrequently, as you prefer.
 For the Health Care FSA, the full annual contribution amount is available on the date your enrollment begins.